eikowagenknecht/lootscraper/README.md

 ![image](https://github.com/user-attachments/assets/e33cb0f0-d64b-4d11-9f86-5d8db22f9f87)

+A tool to automatically find and notify you about free games and loot across multiple platforms.

 Never miss a free game again!

-LootScraper automatically tracks and notifies you about free games from multiple platforms like Amazon Prime, Epic Games (PC and Mobile), Steam, and more.
+LootScraper automatically notifies you about new free games from platforms like Amazon Prime, Epic Games (PC and Mobile), Steam, and more.

 ## 🎮 Quick Start

 Choose your preferred way to get notifications:

-- [Telegram bot](#telegram-bot) - Customizable notifications for specific platforms
+- [Telegram bot](#telegram-bot) - Customizable notifications for specific platforms (recommended)
+- [Telegram channels](#telegram-channels) - Pre-filtered channels for most platforms
 - [RSS feeds](#rss-feeds) - Subscribe using your favorite RSS reader
 - [E-Mail Notifications](#e-mail) - Get offers directly in your inbox
 - [Discord Integration](#discord) -  Post offers to your Discord server